Google Pixel 3 Review

 Google is going for an accurate representation of colours of the screen of the Pixel 3 and there’s noticeably less saturation in reds and green than you’ll find in a Samsung phone.
 You can tweak the screen setting slightly with Boosted, Natural and Adaptive options available.
 Adaptive is the default and I haven’t felt the need to change it.

 Google Pixel 3 performance – Satisfactory and nothing more

 A very obvious theme ran throughout Google’s unveiling of the Pixel 3: specs were barely mentioned.
 Its thinking is that the software optimisation and how things work are far more important than flashy numbers and huge amounts of RAM.

 If you are interested in the internals though, here’s a quick rundown: Snapdragon 845, 4GB RAM and 64GB of non-expandable storage with a 128GB model available for £100 extra.
-It’s the standard spec-sheet for a 2018 flagship phone.
+It feels a bit meagre in comparison to other 2019 phones.

 This thing is fast, churning through everything I can throw at it without lagging or feeling bogged down.
 Games play smoothly and open as fast as any other Snapdragon 845 phone.
 It is, however, slower than the iPhone XS when opening the same game or app – but then comparing iPhones and Android phones is virtually impossible as there are so many different factors.

 See the below charts for performance in synthetic benchmark tests.

 Google Pixel 3 features – Audio and haptics are excellent

 Audio: quality from the stereo front-facing speakers is truly excellent.
 As the sound is aimed towards you, it’s not blocked by hands when you’re watching a video and Google Assistant queries can easily be heard across a room.
 There’s no headphone jack here, but Google does include both a 3.5mm headphone jack adaptor and a pair of perfectly fine USB-C earbuds in the box.